LuckBenLiu/pnpm-missing-dep-replication/README.md

 Cypress tests pass as what `pnpm<=10.12.1` does normally.

+Technically, the expectation is that the `cypress` package gets access to the `typescript` package by installing `skuba` via default hoisting.

 ## Actual:

 failed with `Error: You are attempting to run a TypeScript file, but do not have TypeScript installed.
 Ensure you have 'typescript' installed to enable TypeScript support.`

+Seems to indicate the default hoisting is NOT working.